 It’s also a way of proving to employers that you have no criminal record, or that any previous convictions you may have were not serious enough to pose a threat to other human beings.
 For example, anyone with a history of violent/sexual crime will have their application revoked.

 The Living & Working Abroad Form must be filled in for anyone who’s lived outside the UK for more than 3 months at a time, in the last 3 years.

 It’s very similar to DBS but applies to the country you lived in.
 Hence it’s seen as a separate check and does not replace, nor stand in, for the DBS check.

 The ability to read maps & find the routes are referred to as topographical skills.
 These skills are a standard requirement for a private hire/mini cab driver.

 Acquiring a topographical skills certificate will prove your credentials in this area.
 Uber have a TFL approved topographical skillset programme in the form of Uber Ignition, which will also reward you with £300 for the completion of 20 trips.

-Transport for London require all private hire and minicab drivers to have a level of English suitable for the following:
+Transport for London require all private hire, uber car rental and minicab drivers to have a level of English suitable for the following: